 The Huxian peasant paintings are rougher, more energetic, more asymmetrical, and more brightly colored than the harder-to-find Jinshan folk art.
 They have vigorous black outlines and tend to depict cheer, industry, congregation, and work.

 Rural people - fishermen, farmers, and the community - feature prominently in the paintings from both regions; these are not simple nature scenes, but wedding parties, women carrying baskets, men fishing, festival goers.
 Faces are depicted with primitive dots, shapes and slashes; emphasis is on the clothing, the surroundings, the movement of characters in concert with each other.

 Animals, too, are present in many of the paintings - birds and farm animals that become subjects in themselves.

 But it's the color that I find so remarkable about these Chinese peasant paintings.
 The folk artists from the Huxian and Jinshan regions have an extraordinary color sense I've learned not to take for granted.
 The rich, vibrant, beautifully contrasted colors carry off a wild harmony and somehow avoid being loud.
 The colors rarely clash or battle each other for attention.
 Such a thing seems easy, but the ability to carry it off is very much not universal among artists.

 In other words - I love them.
 They make me happy.

 I have a couple of the Jinshan paintings - my favorites - and several more Huxian paintings.
-A few I inherited from my mother, who passed away last summer.
+A few I inherited from my mother, who passed away several years ago.
 They will always bring back memories of our giddy delight when we opened the packages and the pleasure in her face as she showed me her walls...not to mention the way we ruthlessly effected art trades with each other ("I'll trade you your chickens for my umbrella!"), each of us assuming we came out the winner.